Interpipe Group: Middle East

 In 2007, Interpipe sold $86.4 million worth of products in the Middle Eastern markets, expecting further growth.

 The company opened its headquarters in Dubai, the United Arab Emirates, in the same year.
 By the 10th anniversary of the office in Dubai, Interpipe had supplied over 1 million tons of products to the region.

 Since late 2013 to early 2014, Interpipe has been actively operating in Iraq.
 In 2023, the company delivered 850 tons of casing and pump-compressor pipes to the country.

 In 2017, Interpipe along with Saudi Arabia's Ministry of Commerce and Industry registered a new trademark to take action against fake steel products in Middle Eastern markets.
-Also, Interpipe joined the Steel Alliance Against Counterfeiting which aimed to protect the Middle East market from сounterfeit and non-certified steel products.
+Also, Interpipe joined the Steel Alliance Against Counterfeiting which aimed to protect the Middle East market from counterfeit and non-certified steel products.
 The Alliance was created in 2015 and united 18 steel manufacturers with around $20 billion turnover.

 In 2023, Interpipe resumed cooperation with Qatar Petroleum, which had been suspended due to the start of the Russia-Ukraine war.
 Throughout the year, Interpipe shipped over 4,000 tons of products to its partners.